dfinity/motoko/design/scoped-await.md

 -------------------------------------------------------
 E; cap |-  f <Ts> e' : V[T/X,Ts/Ys]
 ```
+One cannot specify the instantiation of an initial scope parameter, it
+is determined by the context, if at all (as per async expressions).

 (Local) Functions with no scope parameters are instantiated as usual and can be invoked with any capability.